Manifold injection: History

 In 1957, Bendix Corporation presented the Bendix Electrojector, one of the first electronically controlled manifold injection systems.
 Bosch built this system under licence, and marketed it from 1967 as the D-Jetronic.
 In 1973, Bosch introduced their first self-developed multi-point injection systems, the electronic L-Jetronic, and the mechanical, unpowered K-Jetronic.
 Their fully digital Motronic system was introduced in 1979.
 It found widespread use in German luxury saloons.
 At the same time, most American car manufacturers stuck to electronic single-point injection systems.
 In the mid-1980s, Bosch upgraded their non-Motronic multi-point injection systems with digital engine control units, creating the KE-Jetronic, and the LH-Jetronic.
-Volkswagen developed the digital "Digijet" injection system for their "Wasserboxer" water-cooled engines, which evolved into the Volkswagen Digifant system in 1985.
+Volkswagen developed the digital Digijet injection system for their "Wasserboxer" water-cooled engines, which evolved into the Volkswagen Digifant system in 1985.

-Cheap single-point injection systems that worked with either two-way or three-way catalyst converters, such as the Mono-Jetronic introduced in 1987, enabled car manufacturers to economically offer an alternative to carburettors even in their economy cars, which helped the extensive spread of manifold injection systems across all passenger car market segments during the 1990s.
+Cheap single-point injection systems that worked with either two-way or three-way catalyst converters, such as the Mono-Jetronic introduced in 1987, enabled car manufacturers to economically offer an alternative to carburetors even in their economy cars, which helped the extensive spread of manifold injection systems across all passenger car market segments during the 1990s.
 In 1995, Mitsubishi introduced the first petrol direct injection Otto engine for passenger cars, and the petrol direct injection has been replacing the manifold injection since, but not across all market segments; several newly produced passenger car engines still use multi-point injection.